-Spring is a busy season for all gardeners, busy as in “buzzy” since bees and insects have joined the show!.
+Spring is a busy season for planting and sowing, busy as in “buzzy” since bees and insects have joined the show in the vegetable patch!

 You need to clean, sow, repot, transplant, and more if you want to harvest any vegetables during the high season.

-Although the weather and your location both play a major part in timing the sowing for each variety, there are nonetheless a few basic guidelines that are common to everyone.
+The weather and your location both play a major part in timing the sowing for each variety.
+Luckily, there are a few basic guidelines that are common to almost every planting zone.

 Here’s a calendar with the steps on what to plant when.